-If there's one component that has revolutionized modern electronics, it's the MOSFET (Metal-Oxide-Semiconductor Field-Effect Transistor).
+If there’s one component that has revolutionized modern electronics, it’s the MOSFET (Metal-Oxide-Semiconductor Field-Effect Transistor).
 From the power management in your smartphone to the motor controllers in electric vehicles, MOSFETs are everywhere.
-In this comprehensive guide, we'll focus on the N-channel MOSFET—the most popular type—and explore why it's the go-to choice for makers and engineers alike.
+In this guide we’ll focus on the N-channel MOSFET — the most popular type — and explore why it’s the go-to choice for makers and engineers alike.

 An N-channel MOSFET is a three-terminal semiconductor device used primarily as an electronic switch or amplifier.
 The three terminals are: